cespana2/Projects/README.md

 # Soccer Fanatics Club of the Bay

 ## Website which soccer fans in the bay area can use to connect with other soccer fans.
 Website allows login ability for members as well as a membership application to become a member.
-Website changes depending on the user state which can be set to:
+Website changes depending on the user state, which can be set to:

 ## User : Anybody that clicks on the website and hasn't logged in